mashhoor-ahdal/roadmap_assignments/README.md

 - ✅ **Completed**: Yes

-<?-- ## Technologies Explored

-- **Frontend**: HTML, CSS, JavaScript
-- **Backend**: Node.js, Express
-- **Database**: MongoDB
-- **Version Control**: Git
-- **Other**: RESTful API, CRUD Operations

-## What I've Learned

-- Developed a solid understanding of frontend and backend technologies.
-- Implemented CRUD operations in a fullstack application.
-- Explored the use of databases in web development.
-- Gained experience in version control using Git.

-## Future Goals

-- Explore more advanced concepts in fullstack development.
-- Build larger and more complex applications.
-- Dive into different frontend frameworks (e.g., React, Angular, Vue.js). -->

 ## Contact

 - If you have any questions, suggestions, or just want to connect, feel free to reach out: